joelnewcom/joelnewcom.github.io/collections/_cloud/azure.md

 # Azure groups
-secrity group: Used to organize members and access. microsoft 365 groups: Used to colaborate.
-The allow access on mail boxes, calendar and sharepoint sites etc.
+Security group: Used to organize members and access.
+Microsoft 365 groups: Used to collaborate.
+It allows access on mail boxes, calendar and sharepoint sites etc.

 # RBAC and AD